zold-io/zold/README.md

   * ID: unsigned 64-bit integer
   * Public PGP key of the owner: 256 bytes (2048 bits)
-  * Balance: signed 128-bit integer (in 10<sup>-12</sup>)
+  * Balance: signed 128-bit integer (in 10<sup>-12</sup>, where 5ZLD=5,000,000,000,000)
   * Version: unsigned 64-bit integer
+  * Copies: list of 15 IP addresses

 The wallet with the largest `version` number contains the current balance.

 There is a [3PC](https://en.wikipedia.org/wiki/Three-phase_commit_protocol) protocol to make payments:

-  1. A node locks a place in a distributed payment queue.
+  1. A user finds a mediator and asks it to lock
+  (16 for sender's, 16 for recipient's and 16 for mediator's wallets).

-  2. The node confirms the payment.
+  2. The user confirms the payment.

   3. Other nodes modify balances of sender's and recepient's wallets.